lkuper/CSE232-2024-09/course-overview.md

 Unfortunately, this is plagiarism.
 It takes the above sentence from the original paper, removes the middle chunk of the sentence, replaces the word "irreconcilable" with "incompatible", and calls it a day.

 What should the student have done here instead?

-The right thing to do is to think about what the idea from the paper is that you want to convey, and then convey that idea in your own words while acknowledging that it comes from the paper.
+The right thing to do is to **think about what the idea from the paper is that you want to convey, and then convey that idea in your own words while acknowledging that it comes from the paper**.
 For example, one might write:

 > The paper says that people think too much about latency and don't pay enough attention to bigger differences between local and distributed programming.